DataStax-Examples/getting-started-with-astra-python/README.md

 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-active.png)

 6. After your database is provisioned, we need to generate an Application Token for our App.
-Go to the `Settings` tab in the database home screen. information (we'll need this later!):
+Go to the `Settings` tab in the database home screen.
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-settings.png)

-7. Select `Admin User` for the role for this Sample App and then generate the token.
-Download the CSV so that we can use the credentials we need later. information (we'll need this later!):
+1. Select `Admin User` for the role for this Sample App and then generate the token.
+Download the CSV so that we can use the credentials we need later.
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-settings-token.png)

-8. After you have your Application Token, head to the database connect screen and select the driver connection that we need.
+1. After you have your Application Token, head to the database connect screen and select the driver connection that we need.
 Go ahead and download the `Secure Bundle` for the driver.
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-db-connect-bundle.png)

 9. Make note of where to use the `Client Id` and `Client Secret` that is part of the Application Token that we generated earlier.